MattiaGualandi/anomaly_segmentation/README.md

 ## Configuration Options

-- The notebook is designed with the possibility to choose to train, compute validation metrics, and run inference with different configurations in the ablation section.
+- The notebook is designed with the possibility of choosing to train, compute validation metrics, and run inference with different configurations in the ablation section.
 You can:
   - Enable training and validation by changing their respective flags.
   - Perform inference with different settings by modifying the respective flags and configuration within the notebook.